logann131/logann131/README.md

 ### Hi there 👋

-Looking for Logan (a.k.a quiet-node)?
+Looking for Logan (a.k.a. quiet-node)?
 He's now here: https://github.com/quiet-node